Vintage Historic Photographs

 by the end of the century.
 Of the millions of cards produced, only a handful remain rare.

-Rarity, obviously, is determined by such criteria as subject matter, historical circumstance, photographic process, or availability.
-The cards presented here tend to fall into
+Rarity, obviously, is determined by such criteria as subject matter, historical circumstance,

 more than one of the categories of rarity.